Liuhongzhi2018/LearningforIELTS/Writing_5.md

 A tougher law may also have a negative impact on workers' standard of living as they earn less money.
 This happens in cased where one's bonus is closely correlated with productivity and represents a large part of income.
 A their earnings drop, they may have difficultly in affording essentials, let alone saving money to buy a home.
 Young people and low-income earners, in particular dislike/loathe this law, because they are willing to contribute more labour in exchange for higher salaries.

 In conclusion, the law is enacted to promote employees' well-being; however, we should be aware of its negative effects.

+## 练习 job satisfaction

+As most people ... .
+What factors contribute to job satisfaction?
+How realistic is the expectation of job satisfaction for all workers?

+Work plays a central role in our lives, and we would all like to feel fullfilled professionally.
+While a variety of factors may lead to job satisfaction, it would be unrealistic to expect everyone to be happy at work.